Locations:

 How do you get vaginitis?

 Vaginitis has multiple causes, depending on what kind of vaginitis you have.
+Some of the causes are:

 • Sexually transmitted infections.
-Parasites, bacteria and viruses that cause infection can pass from person-to-person through sexual contact.
+Parasites, bacteria and viruses that cause infection can pass from person to person through sexual contact.
 Depending on the STI, infection can spread through vaginal intercourse, anal sex or oral sex, and lead to vaginitis.

 • Changing hormone levels.
 Drops in the amount of estrogen your body makes can cause changes to your vagina that lead to vaginitis.
+Some examples of times when your body goes through hormonal changes are pregnancy, lactation and menopause.

 Is vaginitis contagious?